-Besides our heritage and culture, our great gastronomic fusion has definitely put us on the map worldwide.
-I have even heard that we have more than 365 varieties of dishes.
+Beyond Peru’s heritage and culture, the great gastronomic fusion has definitely put the country on the map worldwide.
+I have even heard that Peru has more than 365 varieties of dishes.
 That means a different dish every day for an entire year.

-Our three regions and the different types of weather are sure the ones to blame for such a rich diversity.
-Did you know that Peru has more than five thousand varieties of potatoes?
-Globally, we are considered the leading producer of such biodiversity.
-The Cuzco region is one of the places within our country with the vast majority of diversity averaging about fifteen hundred different native potatoes.
+Peru’s three regions and the different types of weather are to blame for such a rich diversity.
+Did you know that Peru has more than four thousand varieties of potatoes?
+The country is considered the leading producer of such biodiversity.
+The Cusco region has the vast majority of diversity, averaging about fifteen hundred different native potatoes.

-Now, currently, we are undergoing a major nationwide situation with demonstrations from potato growers, increasingly becoming somewhat violent.
-Now, this is my question to the authorities or to the Minister of Agriculture.
-Why don’t we take advantage of such biodiversity potential globally?
-How did we get to this point where growers are becoming discontented, frustrated and mistreated?
+Currently, we are undergoing a major nationwide situation with demonstrations from potato growers.
+A question I have for the Minister of Agriculture is: Why doesn’t Peru take advantage of such biodiversity potential on a global scale?
+How did we get to this point where growers are becoming discontent, frustrated and mistreated?

-Such lack of future vision coming from this government is just annoying.
-Once again the lack of planning and the informality on how things get done in our country is costing money and maybe even lives from what I have heard lately.
+A lack of future vision coming from the government is frustrating.
+Once again the lack of planning and the informality on how things get done in Peru is costing money, and even lives.

-An agricultural revolution is needed badly; bringing in the latest technology and establishing workshops and training so that farmers can actually not just make ends meet for themselves and their families, but can actually benefit financially from their land.
+An agricultural revolution is needed, in my opinion: acquiring the latest technology, establishing workshops and trainings so farmers can benefit financially from their land instead of just making ends meet for their families.
 Haven’t we learned that the Peruvian way will always be the informal way?
-I was actually hoping that our current President could change the mental chip of our idiosyncrasy as Peruvians but it doesn’t seem that will be happening anytime soon.
+I believed the current president could change the mental chip of our idiosyncrasy as Peruvians but it doesn’t seem that way.

 The absurdity of it all is that we actually import potatoes, creating a disruption in the market prices for these products.
-We are a blessed country and not just because of our cuisine but because of the ingredients we use that can only be grown in our country’s climate and altitudes.
+Peru is a blessed country and not just because of the cuisine but because the ingredients can only be grown in this country’s climate and altitudes.